 See what people like you are saying about living life with scoliosis!
-You can even become one of our bloggers by simply emailing us at the bottom of the page!
+You can even become one of our bloggers!

-Being diagnosed with scoliosis can be a bit of an overwhelming experience.
-Here you will find info about bracing, physical therapy, surgery, and more.
+Being diagnosed with scoliosis can be a bit overwhelming.
+Click for more info about bracing, PT, surgery, & more.

 What is Scolios-us?